rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### The Update Task

-Rails provides the `app:update` task (`rails:update` on 4.2 and earlier).
+Rails provides the `app:update` task (`rake rails:update` on 4.2 and earlier).
 After updating the Rails version in the Gemfile, run this task.
 This will help you with the creation of new files and changes of old files in an interactive session.